Moonlight in San Francisco

 "Robert, I want to come," Barbara said.

-"Of course," Ironside said.
+"Of course," Ironside replied.

 Mark pulled the van into the driveway of the house Vic Richards was in.
 Fran and Ed got out the back of the van as Ironside lowered himself down to the ground.
 Barbara remained in the van.
 An ambulance pulled immediately in behind them, followed by one police patrol car.